TQNL/Block-Chooser-Library/README.md

+# Scratch this whole project, you can just use a block outside of the world border

 # Block Chooser Library
 ## Usage
 *get random coordinates to a block that is free to do operations on for a cycle of commands. note: in theory the availability of this block can change in the next tick.*